termsurf/talk/readme.md

 ### Consonants

+_Note: GitHub markdown doesn't really render the diacritics that nicely, some are misaligned.
+We will have a font to remedy this for websites._

 | IPA | ascii | simplified |
 | :-- | :---- | :--------- |
 | ʰ   | h~    | ɦ          |